DSXiangLi/DecryptPrompt/README.md

   - Efficient Long-Range Transformers: You Need to Attend More, but Not Necessarily at Every Layer
   - POSE: EFFICIENT CONTEXT WINDOW EXTENSION OF LLMS VIA POSITIONAL SKIP-WISE TRAINING
   - LONGLORA: EFFICIENT FINE-TUNING OF LONGCONTEXT LARGE LANGUAGE MODELS
+  - LongAlign: A Recipe for Long Context Alignment of Large Language Models
 - 效率优化
   - Efficient Attention: Attention with Linear Complexities
   - Transformers are RNNs: Fast Autoregressive Transformers with Linear Attention